 HALF-MARATHON COURSE DESCRIPTION

-Starting at the Clubhouse at Blue Knob Four Seasons Resort at 2736 feet, runners will follow Hink’s Delusion – a rocky singletrack that meanders between the ski slopes and Overland Pass Rd. before emerging out of the woods below the summit before crossing the road.
+Starting at the Clubhouse at Blue Knob Four Seasons Resort at 2736 feet, runners will enter the trailhead at the Condos then follow Hink’s Delusion for a short segment called Y Not Udy – a new 0.2 mile singletrack singletrack that meanders before reaching Hinks Delusion again.
+Then another detour departing on Jed to the Tubing Hut and back on Hink’s between the ski slopes and Overland Pass Rd. before emerging out of the woods on Stoehr Climb below the summit before crossing the road.
 Runners will cross the road and then dips into the woods before a right turn down a gravel service road to the paved hairpin turn.
-You will cross the road here.

 Runners will cross the road and onto a blue-blazed connecting singletrack for 0.7 miles to Tower Road.
 Runners will turn right on the road and run toward the radio towers at the top of Herman Point at 3014 feet (3 miles in the race).
 Lost Turkey Trail will be on the left; racers will take this down the mountain and across Blue Knob Road (be careful of vehicle traffic).
 Runners will continue onto Lost Turkey Trail on the left just before the guard rail.
 The trail continues downhill until reaching an old logging trail.
 This section from Herman Point to the old logging trail, called Herman Steps and Blister Blaster, is one of the steepest descents of the race, dropping over 600 feet in 0.7 miles.
 Racers will turn left and continue on the logging road/Lost Turkey Trail for 0.7 miles toward the campgrounds.